Donate to the Palm Beach Synagogue in Palm Beach, Florida:

 Orthodox Judaism is based on the philosophy of outreach and inclusiveness.
 Rabbi Moshe and Rebbetzin Dinie Scheiner are passionate in their desire to “make a difference” and they are great at doing so.
-From its humble beginnings in 1994, Palm Beach Synagogue has blossomed into a flourishing center of Orthodox Jewish life and activity prides itself on being a place of warm welcome for Jews from all walks of life and all levels of Jewish observance, while maintaining its abiding adherence to traditional Jewish law and observance of mitzvot.
+From its humble beginnings in 1994, the Palm Beach Synagogue in Palm Beach, Florida, has blossomed into a flourishing center of Orthodox Jewish life.
+It prides itself on being a place of warm welcome for Jews from all walks of life and all levels of Jewish observance, while maintaining its abiding adherence to traditional Jewish law and observance of mitzvot.

 The fact that Orthodox Judaism is, in the words of historian Jonathan Sarna, the “great success story of late 20th-century American Judaism” may seem surprising; a religion that believes in strict adherence to rules and rituals thrives at a time when personal choice seems to reign as the cultural norm.
 But traditional religious values can be said to be the great success story of many major religious groups since the 1970s.
 In Judaism, the Reform movement, long so averse to tradition that the wearing of yarmulkes was officially barred from some synagogues, has itself embraced a more traditional path of observance.

 The shift to the right is a product of many factors.
 While Orthodox Judaism rejects proselytizing non-Jews, it does embrace kiruv, the concept of working to convince non-observant Jews to adopt a more traditional lifestyle.
 Through organizations like the National Council of Synagogue Youth (NCSY), Chabad Lubavitch, Aish HaTorah, and others, many non-Orthodox Jews have been brought into the Orthodox fold in recent decades.